Duniesky Cantón Fernandez (left) and María Elisa Pérez Leal (right) answering questions about Solar del 11 at AU

 The Christopher Reynolds Foundation renewed their financial support of the CLALS Cuba Initiative.
 During 2012, the initiative continued to draw on unique areas of faculty expertise at American University and relationships that have been developed with Cuban researchers and institutions.
 Thus far four main projects have been supported:

 - In January, eight AU faculty traveled to Cuba where they participated in the 6th Taller Academico Cuba-Estados Unidos (TACE), an ongoing project which examines possibilities of reducing tension and building confidence between the U.S. and Cuba.
+This four-year project concluded in 2013 and has resulted in a series of recommendations that are available here in English and Spanish.

 - AU Business School Professor Sonya Grier traveled to Havana in May 2012 for exploratory discussions regarding opportunities for developing social marketing initiatives around health promotion objectives.
 Follow-up discussions were held in January 2013 with a wide range of scholars and practitioners from the University of Havana and beyond.
 The research conducted will result in an article co-authored by contacts made in Cuba and ongoing cooperation with local organizations on the implementation of social marketing initiatives.